kndt84/passport-cognito/README.md

 # passport-cognito

-[Passport](http://passportjs.org/) strategy for with Cognito User Pools not for Cognito Identity.
+[Passport](http://passportjs.org/) strategy for Cognito User Pools not for Cognito Identity.

 This module lets you authenticate using Cognito User Pools in your Node.js applications.
 By plugging into Passport, Cognito User Pools authentication can be easily and